Visco fuse

 A visco fuse is a higher-quality fuse used for consumer fireworks.
-It is most commonly colored green or red, and is found as a twisted, coated strand.
-It is also used to create delays in the firing of multiple firework displays.
+It is most commonly colored green, red, or pink and is found as a twisted, coated strand.
+It is also used to create delays in the firing of multiple firework displays for safety.

 Description

 Visco is a 3/32 - 1/8 inch (2–3 mm)-diameter cord with a black powder core.
 There are three external layers to visco fuse.
 First, a layer of string is wound around the core, then a second, less tight, layer of string is wound in the opposite direction to prevent unraveling.
 The last layer is a low-nitrate nitrocellulose lacquer that keeps the fuse from falling apart.
 The last layer helps to make the visco fuse water resistant and to prevent moisture from degrading the black powder core.
 Unlike dynamite safety fuse, visco fuse burns with a visible external flame.
 After ignition, most visco fuses can burn underwater.